 Gambling Online begins in Pennsylvania

-After what has seemed like an eternity, online gambling has finally taken off in Pennsylvania.
-With a population of over 13 million people, it is the fifth largest state in the US by population.
+After what has seemed like an eternity, Pennsylvania sports betting has finally taken off.
+With a population of over 13 million people, it is the fifth-largest state in the US by population.
 PA has always held a long tradition of gambling on the land-based side.
 Operators are hoping this popularity transitions over to online and mobile as Sportsbooks and online Casinos begin to roll out.
 There are only a handful of online operators currently but you can expect this number to ramp up over the coming months and years.

-There are 2 sites currently using and optomizing the GeoGuard app, these are BetRivers.com and the PlaySugarHouse.com websites.
+There are 2 sites currently using and optimizing the GeoGuard app, these are BetRivers.com and the PlaySugarHouse.com websites.
 Anyone in the state will now be available to able to access the mobile sites from their iOS devices.
 Richard Schwartz, president of Rush Street Interactive has said: “As we launch our casino site today, we are excited to offer Apple users a way to enjoy the innovative experiences we offer by betting from their mobile devices in Pennsylvania.
 We’re pleased that players with Apple mobile devices will be able to use the mobile web to play with PlaySugarHouse.com.”

-More good news comes in that one of the globes most popular Casino games providers, NetEnt (via it’s subsidiary company, NetEnt Americas LLC) was granted an Interactive Gaming Manufacturer Conditional License by the Pennsylvania Gaming Control Board (PGCB) earlier this year.
-This means that they can no provide online games to some of the PA online casinos who will be working with them.
+More good news comes in that one of the globe’s most popular Casino games providers, NetEnt (via its subsidiary company, NetEnt Americas LLC) was granted an Interactive Gaming Manufacturer Conditional License by the Pennsylvania Gaming Control Board (PGCB) earlier this year.
+This means that they can no provide online games to some of the PA online casinos that will be working with them.
 Erik Nyman, who is the Managing Director at NetEnt Americas LLC has said “I am very pleased that the market in Pennsylvania has now opened.
 We are one of the few online casino suppliers offering our games right from the start, and I am convinced that our award-winning online casino games will be much appreciated by players in Pennsylvania”.